AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-add-storage.md

 ## To use the script

-See the Apply a script action to a running cluster section of the [Customize Linux-based HDInsight clusters using script action](/documentation/articles/hdinsight-hadoop-customize-cluster-linux/#apply-a-script-action-to-a-running-cluster) document for information on using script actions through the Azure portal preview, Azure PowerShell, and the Azure CLI.
+See the Apply a script action to a running cluster section of the [Customize Linux-based HDInsight clusters using script action](./hdinsight-hadoop-customize-cluster-linux.md#apply-a-script-action-to-a-running-cluster) document for information on using script actions through the Azure portal preview, Azure PowerShell, and the Azure CLI.

 When using the information provided in the customization document, replace any example script action URI with the URI for this script (https://hdiconfigactions.blob.core.windows.net/linuxaddstorageaccountv01/add-storage-account-v01.sh).
 Replace any example parameters with the Azure storage account name and key of the storage account to be added to the cluster.

-> [AZURE.NOTE]
+> [!NOTE]
 > You do not need to mark this script as __Persisted__, as it directly updates the Ambari configuration for the cluster.

 ## Known issues